rizitis/apk/README.md

 ---

 #### *
+Notes:
-Note: *this is not SBo/ponce or conraid or alienbob repos<br>
+> this is not SBo/ponce or conraid or alienbob repos<br>
 I m just having fun here and build packages I need and **not exist** there most of times.<br>
 If Slackware-stable was released every year and not when its ready, probably all these packages should be in SBo by me.<br>
 But now most of them do not run or build properly in Slackware-stable so they will not be accepted in SBo<br>
-Thats all, happy slacking...*
+Thats all, happy slacking...

+> I can not upload large files (>100MB) due to github limits.

 ---